-The Company's proprietary investments include investments in private companies and partnerships, public companies, registered mutual funds and warrants of public and private companies.
-Equity investments in private companies are accounted for at fair value, if the fair value option was elected, or at cost.
+The Company's proprietary investments include equity investments in private companies and partnerships, investments in public companies, investments in registered mutual funds, and warrants of public and private companies.
+Equity investments in private companies are accounted for at fair value, as required by accounting guidance or if the fair value option was elected, or at cost.
 Investments in partnerships are accounted for under the equity method, which is generally the net asset value.
-Registered mutual funds are accounted for at fair value.
+Exchange traded direct equity investments in public companies and registered mutual funds are accounted for at fair value.
 Company-owned warrants with a cashless exercise option are valued at fair value, while warrants without a cashless exercise option are valued at cost.